Robert Carradine: Film

-Carradine made his film debut in 1972 in The Cowboys with John Wayne.
-He was also featured in a short-lived television series, of the same name, based on the movie.
-He made an appearance as a killer in the Martin Scorsese film Mean Streets shooting to death the character played by his brother, David.
+Carradine made his film debut in 1972 in The Cowboys, starring John Wayne.
+He also appeared in a short‑lived television series of the same name based on the film.
+He later played a killer in Martin Scorsese's Mean Streets, shooting the character portrayed by his brother David.

-During this time he worked with David on some independent projects including a biker film called You and Me (1975) and an unreleased musical called A Country Mile.
-He also did camera work for David's cult classic Vietnam War-inspired Americana which was not released until 1983.
+During this period, he worked with David on several independent projects, including the biker film You and Me (1975) and an unreleased musical titled A Country Mile.
+He also did camera work for David's Vietnam War-inspired film Americana, which was not released until 1983.

-In 1976, Carradine had the opportunity to demonstrate on screen what he considered to be his "first ambition", car racing, when he played Jim Cantrell in Paul Bartel's Cannonball.
-In the film Robert's character wins the cross country road race, beating the favorite, Coy "Cannonball" Buckman, played by his brother, David.
-In 1977, Robert became a snack for the vengeful killer whale in the Jaws imitation film Orca.
+In 1976, Carradine had the chance to demonstrate what he described as his "first ambition", car racing, when he played Jim Cantrell in Paul Bartel's Cannonball.
+His character wins the cross-country road race, beating the favorite, Coy "Cannonball" Buckman, played by David.
+In 1977, Robert appeared in the killer-whale thriller Orca.

-Robert also played with other Hollywood offspring in the 1977 film Joyride, where he starred with Desi Arnaz, Jr., Melanie Griffith and Anne Lockhart (daughter of June Lockhart) in a film about young Californians driving up to Washington and Alaska to seek their fortunes.

-In 1978, Robert landed a demanding role in Hal Ashby's Oscar-winning Vietnam War drama, Coming Home, which starred Jane Fonda and Jon Voight.
-His performance caused some speculation that he might be the best actor in his family.
+Carradine joined other Hollywood offspring in 1977 film Joyride, starring alongside Desi Arnaz Jr., Melanie Griffith, and Anne Lockhart in a story about young Californians traveling to Washington and Alaska to seek their fortunes.
+In 1978, he landed a role in Hal Ashby's Oscar-winning Vietnam War drama Coming Home, starring Jane Fonda and Jon Voight.
+His performance led to speculation declaring him the strongest actor in the Carradine family.